newrelic-experimental/gha-new-relic-exporter/README.md

 [![New Relic Experimental header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Experimental.png)](https://opensource.newrelic.com/oss-category/#new-relic-experimental)

+## How to monitor Github Actions with New Relic
+Now, you can monitor your Github Actions with New Relic using Github Actions New Relic Exporter, making it easier to get observability into your CI/CD workflows health and performance.

+You will be able to:

+Visualise key metrics on your Github Actions, such as how long your workflow/jobs/steps are taking, how often they are failing.
+Visualise jobs/steps as distributed traces with logs in context Pinpoint where issues are coming from in your workflows Create alerts on your Github Actions.

+## How to

 Configure your New Relic API Key as `NEW_RELIC_API_KEY` and Github token as `GHA_TOKEN` in your repository secrets

 Add `new-relic-exporter.yaml` to .github/workflows